Feastio

 Harry Waugh Dessert Room

-Phones provide guests access to servers and allow you to control the type of music playing at your table.
+Old-fashioned phones allow guests to access servers and control the type of music playing at their tables.
 Broadway, classical, contemporary, and jazz are options.

 A phone for selecting music accompanies every table in the Harry Waugh Dessert Room at Bern's Steak House